BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Hume.md

 - Hume’s argument about ‘is’ and ‘ought’: we have given the wrong account of a moral judgment if our account allows someone to believe that a moral judgment is true without having any motive to act on it.
 - Hume believes that justice is appropriate only in specific external circumstances that do not follow from human nature itself.⁷⁰ The competition that leads to a state of war results from human nature only in conditions of scarcity.
+- Hume intends his moral sense theory to express anti-realism and the rejection of independent morality.
+HE believes that he continues and develops Hutcheson’s approach to morality, and especially his account of the moral sense